bahrus/templ-mount/README.md

 <summary>Status Summary</summary>

-The Committee for the Repair of templ-mount is coordinating fundamental adjustments, which includes some breaking changes from version 0.0.48.
+The Committee for the Repair of templ-mount is coordinating fundamental adjustments, which include some breaking changes from version 0.0.48.

-Repairs were previously put on ice, based on the naive hope that desperately needed browser standards, providing a far more comprehensive solution than what templ-mount can provide, was just around the corner.
+Repairs were previously put on ice, based on the naive hope that desperately needed browser standards, providing a far more comprehensive solution than what templ-mount can provide, were just around the corner.

 The committee has recently been reminded of how this is [not how things work](https://www.youtube.com/watch?v=0-Yl6FmV6EE).